 “Mobilise General Fang to crush the Khan’s horsemen before they dare to breach the wall.
 Defend the Imperial Dams and drive the People of the Book back into their mountain caves.
 Declare the Master of the Cleansing Fire to be an Enemy of the Empire to be hunted like a wild baboon.
 Prepare.
 You must be my eyes and ears.
 You must be as a snake in the grass and a vulture on the wing, always watching, always looking for signs of weakness and places that we can strike with minimum loss and maximum effect.
 That is why you are Lord Spy, my new Chief Counsellor.
 Fail and I may not treat you as leniently as I have treated Lord See, eating himself stupid in exile.”

-The sunlight that is burnishing the golden roofs of the Imperial Capital is bringing morning warmth to Goatwash, a provincial town of the Northern Kingdom close to its border with the Imperial Centre.
-On top of a hill, just outside the town walls, is a large, mud-brick, fortified house.
+The sunlight that is burnishing the golden roofs of the Imperial Capital is also bringing morning warmth to Goatwash, a provincial town of the Northern Kingdom close to its border with the Imperial Centre.
+On top of a hill, just outside the town walls, is a large, mud-brick, fortified villa surrounded by trees.
 Inside, in the semi-darkness of early day, is a buffulo-sized man with black hair falling to his shoulders, eyebrows like two giant caterpillars, a broad chest and a proud stomach.
 He has a loud voice, seldom at rest, and a laugh which echoes through his throat as if in a mighty brass pot.
 He is eating.

 His wife is busy upon duties she has faithfully carried out three times a day for over thirty years, supervising the preparation and the serving of yet another substantial meal for her beloved husband, Lord See.
 She is his opposite, thin where he is fat, quiet where he makes constant noise.
 But they laugh together.